swgraham/frcc_cng_2001_bashlab/README.md

 # Bash Lab 1 (Graded)

-Create a bash script that takes a directory as an argument and prints the list of ^files and how many lines and words are in each file.
+Create a bash script that takes a directory as an argument and prints the list of files and how many lines and words are in each file.
+If the directory doesn't exist it should notify user.

-*input*
+## Input

 Use the directory data in this repo as the Directory name

 Example:
 ./scriptname.sh data

-*output*
+## Output
 ```
 ==========================================================
 =              Files in Directory: data                  =